 W. Mark Watson, CPA is a director of our company and Chairman of the Audit Committee.
 Mr. Watson is a Certified Public Accountant with over 40 years of experience in public accounting and auditing, having spent his entire career from January 1973 to June 2013 at Deloitte Touche Tohmatsu and its predecessor, most recently as Central Florida Marketplace Leader.
 Among other industries, he has a particular expertise in the health and life sciences sector, having played a significant role in the development of Deloitte's audit approach for health and life sciences companies and leading its national healthcare regulatory and compliance practice.
 He has served as lead audit partner and advisory partner on the accounts of many public companies ranging from middle market firms to Fortune 500 enterprises.
-Mr. Watson is a member of American Institute of Certified Public Accountants.
-Mr. Watson is qualified to serve on our board of directors due to his expertise in public accounting and his experience with pharmaceutical companies.
-He received his undergraduate degree in Accounting from Marquette University.
+Mr. Watson is a member of American Institute of Certified Public Accountants and the Florida Institute of Certified Public Accountants an